-Below is a series of teacher resources, links to archived data and videos.
+Below is a series of activities for students, lesson plans, links to archived data and videos.

 Educators at the Coastal Studies Institute provide lesson plans and teacher resources showcasing ongoing research at the Institute and were designed according to North Carolina education standards.